 - Oven mitt or winter mitten to protect your hand (optional but younger kids might find it helpful)

-4. Draw on the hot rocks with crayons, being careful not to touch the hot rock with your skin.
+Melting crayons on rocks is easy.
+Simply draw on the hot rocks with the tip of your crayon, being careful not to touch the hot rock with your skin.

 The slower you draw, the more the crayons melt.
 We even like to just hold the crayons in place and watch it melt and the melted crayon pool and spread over the rock.

-We sent some to the grandmas for Mother’s Day…
+We sent some of the beautiful crayon rocks to the grandmas for Mother’s Day…

 … and some to the kids’ teachers for teacher appreciation week.